 Unfortunately, often times when we point out sin in other people, we have no intention or desire to help them remove it.
 And perhaps that is the biggest plank of all.

-Father, Please keep me ever aware of the plank in my own eye before I judge anyone else.
+Dear Father, please keep me ever aware of the plank in my own eye before I judge anyone else.
 Do not let me become arrogant and full of pride.
-In Jesus’ Name, Amen.
+In Jesus’ name, amen.